Learn about the Oracle Cloud Infrastructure components that comprise Oracle WebLogic Server for Oracle Cloud Infrastructure.

 This configuration is supported only for Oracle Cloud accounts that include Oracle Identity Cloud Service 19.2.1 or later.

-Oracle WebLogic Cloud configures an App Gateway in Oracle Identity Cloud Service.
+Oracle WebLogic Server for Oracle Cloud Infrastructure configures an App Gateway in Oracle Identity Cloud Service.
 It also provisions each compute instance in the domain with the App Gateway software appliance.
 The App Gateway acts as a reverse proxy, intercepts HTTP requests to the domain, and ensures that the users are authenticated with Oracle Identity Cloud Service.

-Oracle WebLogic Cloud creates two security applications in Oracle Identity Cloud Service to support the domain.
+Oracle WebLogic Server for Oracle Cloud Infrastructure creates two security applications in Oracle Identity Cloud Service to support the domain.
 A confidential application allows the domain to securely access the identity provider using the OAuth protocol.
 An enterprise application defines the URLs that are protected by the App Gateway.

 If you enable integration with Oracle Identity Cloud Service for a domain, then you must also enable a load balancer for the domain.